laa/orientdb-ycsb-benchmark/README.md

 # orientdb-ycsb-benchmark
 YCSB benchmark for OrientDB project which was refactored to run inside of gradle.
 Based on 0.7 version of YCSB.
+This benchmark is used only to run embedded database not remote one

 Following YCSB properties are supported (should be provided as maven system properties):